 Orientation to Research

 research under the direction of a faculty mentor.
-Here the students
+Students learn to

-setting with other students, fellows and technical staff.
+work in a laboratory setting with other students, fellows and

 - Preparing Research Proposals